Arthur A. Benjamin Health Professions High School

 Arthur A. Benjamin Health Professions High School (AABHPHS) is a high school in the Upper Land Park neighborhood of Sacramento, California.
-A member of the Sacramento City Unified School District.
+It is a member of the Sacramento City Unified School District.

 History

 During the fall of 2002, developers met with other founding partners to discuss the potential merits of a small healthcare high school for Sacramento.
-Sacramento was experiencing an extreme shortage of new, qualified healthcare workers and the Sacramento City Unified School District was in the process of developing a network of small, focused high schools.
+A perceived shortage of healthcare workers in the Sacramento area encouraged the opening of the school.

 In 2005, a temporary campus was built for inaugural freshmen for one year.
-And in late 2006, the final campus was completed.
+In late 2006, the final campus was completed.

-AABHPHS is named after the late Senior Master Sergeant (Retired) Arthur A. Benjamin, U.S.A.F., a life support systems specialist and instructor in the United States Air Force; prior Director for the U.C.
+AABHPHS is named after the late US Air Force Senior Master Sergeant Arthur A. Benjamin, who was also a life support systems specialist and instructor in the United States Air Force; prior Director for the U.C.
 Davis Medical Center Cancer Ward; prior Air Force Junior ROTC instructor from nearby Hiram Johnson High School, and prior principal for Hiram Johnson.